MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitforsingleobject.md

 ## -description

-The <b>KeWaitForSingleObject</b> routine puts the current thread into a wait state until the given dispatcher object is set to a signaled state or (optionally) until the wait times out.
+The **KeWaitForSingleObject** routine puts the current thread into a wait state until the given dispatcher object is set to a signaled state or (optionally) until the wait times out.

 ## -parameters